 Do you know what the eggplant emoji means?
 Neither do these people.

-From presidential candidates to NFL champions, texts or tweets, emojis have turned into a crucial part of communication for all.
+Emojis are a crucial part of communication in texts and social media.
 You might even say they play a role in our social well-being.
-With close to 2,400 individual characters currently approved through the Unicode Consortium, our messages to one another can now include hearts, rocket ships, or cups of coffee.
+With thousands of individual characters, our messages to one another can now include hearts, rocket ships, or cups of coffee.
 But here's the problem: Do we always understand the meaning of these emojis?

 While a thumbs-up or middle finger emoji may be easy to decode, many characters often leave recipients guessing.
 In interviewing Americans over the age of 55 in South Florida and conducting a similar online poll, we're able to outline what people do or don't understand about the most popular emojis on the market.
 Curious to see what's being interpreted by older adults who live in 55+ communities or who enjoy other senior living options?
 Continue reading to find out.